Note

 black_bgbool, or “auto”, optional

 If True, the background of the image is set to be black.
-If you wish to save figures with a black background, you will need to pass facecolor=”k”, edgecolor=”k” to matplotlib.pyplot.savefig.
-Default=True.
+If you wish to save figures with a black background, you will need to pass facecolor=”k”, edgecolor=”k” to matplotlib.pyplot.savefig. default=True.

-colorbarbool, default=False
+colorbarbool, optional

 cbar_tick_formatstr, default=”%.2g” (scientific notation)